Diocese of Springfield in Illinois: 1863 to 1923

-Diocese of Springfield in Illinois
+1923 to 1999

 After James Ryan died in 1923, Pope Pius IX dissolved the Diocese of Alton and erected the Diocese of Springfield in Illinois in its place on October 26, 1923.
-He appointed Reverend James Griffin of the Diocese of Chicago as the first bishop of the new diocese.
+He appointed James Griffin of Chicago as the first bishop of the new diocese.
 Griffin dedicated the new Cathedral of the Immaculate Conception in Springfield in 1928.
 During his tenure as bishop, Griffin erected 51 new churches, schools, convents and charitable institutions; the total cost spent in his first ten years was close to $6.5 million.
 He established Marquette Catholic High School in Alton and Springfield Junior College in Springfield.
+Springfield Junior College is now Benedictine University of Springfield.
 Griffin died in 1948.

-Pope Pius XII in 1948 appointed William O'Connor from the Archdiocese of Chicago as the second bishop of Springfield.
+Pope Pius XII in 1948 appointed William O'Connor from Chicago as the second bishop of Springfield.
 O'Connor instituted the Confraternity of Christian Doctrine in 1950, initiated the diocesan development fund in 1952 for missionary work within the diocese, and founded the diocesan Latin School in 1954 for training young men preparing to enter the priesthood.
 He held diocesan synods in 1953 and 1963.
 After 27 years as bishop, O'Connor died in 1975.

-The next bishop of Springfield was Auxiliary Bishop Joseph McNicholas of the Archdiocese of St. Louis, appointed by Pope Paul VI in 1975.
+The next bishop of Springfield was Bishop Joseph McNicholas, an auxiliary bishop of the Archdiocese of St. Louis, appointed by Pope Paul VI in 1975.
 He hosted the first Midwest Regional Meeting of the St. Vincent de Paul Society to be held in downstate Illinois, and in 1978 appointed the first nun to the position of superintendent of Catholic schools.
 He also renamed the diocesan newspaper as Time and Eternity.

-After McNicolas' death in 1983, Pope John Paul II named Reverend Daniel L. Ryan of the Diocese of Joliet as his successor.
+After McNicholas' death in 1983, Pope John Paul II named Bishop Daniel L. Ryan, auxiliary bishop of the Diocese of Joliet, as his successor.
 Ryan resigned in 1999.

+1999 to 2009

-In 1999, Pope John Paul II appointed George Joseph Lucas of the Archdiocese of St. Louis as bishop of Springfield.
+In 1999, Pope John Paul II appointed George Lucas of St. Louis as bishop of Springfield in Illinois.
 In 2001, Lucas established a diaconate formation program for the diocese.
-The five-year program prepared men to become deacons was run by the diocesan Office for the Diaconate, in cooperation with Quincy University in Quincy, Illinois.
+The five-year program prepared men to become deacons was run by the diocesan Office for the Diaconate, in cooperation with Quincy University in Quincy.
 On June 24, 2007, Lucas ordained the first class of eighteen men.

 In January 2002, Lucas launched an endowment/capital campaign called Harvest of Thanks, Springtime of Hope.
 The program raised over $22.1 million, used to support Catholic education, Catholic Charities, the formation of seminarians and deacon candidates, and the care of retired priests.
 Lucas spearheaded the Built in Faith campaign to raise the $11 million needed to restore the Cathedral of the Immaculate Conception.
 Lucas attended the cathedral dedication on December 2, 2009.

-In 2009, Pope Benedict XVI named Lucas as archbishop of the Archdiocese of Omaha and appointed Auxiliary Bishop Thomas Paprocki of the Archdiocese of Chicago as Lucas' replacement.
-Paprocki is the current bishop of Springfield in Illinois.
+In 2009, Pope Benedict XVI named Lucas as archbishop of the Archdiocese of Omaha and appointed Bishop Thomas Paprocki, auxiliary bishop of Chicago, as Lucas' replacement.

+2010 to the Present

+Paprocki invited the Norbertines from St. Michael's Abbey in California to establish a community in the diocese.
+The Norbertines established the Corpus Christi Priory on July 1, 2023, to be the home of the Evermode Institute.